 Tuition and Residency Status

 Students who receive teaching assistantships or research assistantships generally have their tuition covered and receive a stipend to live on.
-The approximate cost of one year for a full-time, first-year, non-resident/international student (2016-17) is $48,948.
-This figure includes the cost of tuition ($28,326) and estimated books and living expenses for one year (not including summer).
+The approximate cost of one year for a full-time, first-year, non-resident/international student (2018-19) is $52,885.
+This figure includes the cost of tuition ($20,761) and estimated books and living expenses for one year (not including summer).
 Expenses are subject to change without notice.
 International students cannot be admitted unless proof of funding is submitted.
 International Student Services posts projected expenses for international students on their web site.

 The approximate cost of one year for a full-time, first-year resident student (2021-22) is $40,263.
 This figure includes the cost of tuition ($17,394) and estimated books and living expenses for one year (not including summer).
 Expenses are subject to change without notice and can be found on the Office of Planning and Budgeting webpage.
 US Citizens who are not residents of the State of Washington will have an opportunity to apply for residency status from the Washington State Residency Office after residing in the state for at least 12 months.